CapnOdin/GridGUI/docs/Classes/GridGUIClass.md

             **name**: x

-            **desc**: The new horisontal margin to use, that is the spacing to the right and left of cells.
+            **desc**: The new horizontal margin to use, that is the spacing to the right and left of cells.
 If set to "" the current value will be left unchanged.

             **type**: number|string